sensemakersamsterdam/simple-iot-platform/README.md

 sudo chmod 777 /data
 ```

-Run the python script to subscribe to the MQTT topic and append JSON to a file.
+Run the `mqtt_to_json.py` python script to subscribe to the MQTT topic and append the full JSON to a file.

 ```
 pip install -r requirements.txt